HydroModPy/HydroModPy/docs/source/user_guide/workflows/testbed.rst

 stable is the discretization choice?"

 For mesh studies, ``testbed`` answers:
-"Run this controlled set of mesh variants and collect evidence."
+"Run this controlled set of mesh cases and collect evidence."

 This means: